r-pluss/warhams_datacards/README.md

 * passable typography
 * support for models that characteristics that change with wound levels
 * support for units that have keywords that apply to separate models within the unit
+* change weapon ability field from input to textarea to allow wrapping